Laurelhurst Neighborhood Association

 Coordinator Descriptions

-The Garage Sale coordinator organizes Laurelhurst's annual garage sale.
+The Yard Sale coordinator organizes Laurelhurst’s annual yard sale.
 Proceeds from the sale are used to maintain the arches.

 Newsletter Ad Manager